The Q unveiled as Queensland’s future premier destination for greyhound racing

 But by 2010, Queensland Racing Chairman Bob Bentley said the Logan option for a new greyhound site was dead in the water.

-One of these was Deagon, of Brisbane airport, which was eventually selected in late 2011 and became the subject of very expensive planning work by engineering consultants with plans for a multi-code development at Deagon.
+One of these was Deagon, north of Brisbane airport, which was eventually selected in late 2011 and became the subject of very expensive planning work by engineering consultants with plans for a multi-code development at Deagon.

 Like the Logan proposal, the Deagon complex development went nowhere.